gardenfi/docs/docs/developers/cookbook/APITerminalApp.md

 }
 ```

-You have now everything needed to integrate Garden swaps into your application using our APIs...
+You now have everything you need to integrate Garden swaps into your application using our APIs...